Blended threat: Description

 On September 21, 2021 Iowa-based provider of agriculture services NEW Cooperative Inc. was hit by a ransomware attack forcing it to take its systems offline.
 The BlackMatter group that is behind the attack has put forth a $5.9 million ransom demand.
 NEW Cooperative Inc., a farming cooperative, said the attack could significantly impact the public supply of grain, pork, and chicken if it cannot bring its systems back online.

 On October 26, 2021 Schreiber Foods, a Wisconsin based milk distributor, was victimized by hackers demanding a rumored $2.5 million ransom to unlock their computer systems.
 Wisconsin milk handlers and haulers reported getting calls from Schreiber on Saturday (Oct.
 23) saying that the company’s computer systems were down and that their plants couldn’t take the milk that had been contracted to go there.
 Haulers and schedulers were forced to find alternate homes for milk.

-On April 28, 2022 St. Vincent Hospital’s in Worcester in Massachusetts was the victim of a cyberattack which sent wait times in the emergency room skyrocketing, with some patients saying they were unable to see a doctor.
+On April 28, 2022 St. Vincent Hospital in Worcester, Massachusetts was the victim of a cyberattack which sent wait times in the emergency room skyrocketing, with some patients saying they were unable to see a doctor.
 St. Vincent Hospital’s statement reads: “Tenet, our parent company, experienced a cybersecurity incident last week and responded with extensive protection protocols to safeguard its systems and prevent further unauthorized activity.
 During the temporary disruption, Saint Vincent Hospital continued to care for our community utilizing established backup processes.
 At this time, our critical applications have been restored and we are resuming normal operations.
 In parallel, Tenet launched an investigation, which is ongoing, and is taking additional measures to protect patient, employee and other data.
 We are grateful to our physicians, nurses and staff for continuing to provide safe, quality patient care while we work to address this matter.”

 The aviation sector has also been affected by disruptions due to cyber attacks.
 Flights with popular Indian budget airline SpiceJet were disrupted by the cyber attack on May 25 2022.
 It is unclear which ransomware operation may have attacked SpiceJet, and no details have been shared as to the extent of damage it may have caused.

 On September 8, 2022 Ponemon Institute, a Washington, D.C., think tank, interviewed more than 600 information technology professionals across more than 100 health care facilities.
 Its findings are some of the most concrete evidence to date that the steady drumbeat of hackers attacking American medical centers leads to patients’ receiving worse care and being more likely to die.
 According Brett Callow, an analyst at the ransomware company Emsisoftto, there have been at least 12 ransomware attacks on health care facilities in the U.S. this year, but because some health care companies represent multiple locations, those attacks accounted for 56 different facilities, he said.